okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 * [OAuth 2.0 service app authentication](#oauth-20-service-app-authentication): to obtain a bearer access token for service app authentication that is scoped for specific resources (access is not associated with an Okta user)
 * [API token authentication](#api-token-authentication): to obtain an API token for the Okta proprietary `SSWS` authentication scheme

+> **Note:** For production usage, Okta recommends the more secure OAuth 2.0 or OIDC authentication schemes.

 ### OpenID Connect authentication

 If your use case requires you to access a limited number Okta endpoints as a specific user, you can use an OIDC access token in the Authorization header of your API requests.
-The OIDC access token enables the bearer to perform specific actions on specific Okta endpoints, which is controlled by the scopes defined in the access token.

-Scoped access tokens have several advantages, including:

-* More access granularity
-* Shorter token lifespans
-* Can be generated and retrieved using an API

-> **Note:** For a detailed guide on OIDC access tokens, see [Implement OAuth for Okta](/docs/guides/implement-oauth-for-okta/).
+See the following sections to set up your Okta org for API authentication using OIDC.

 #### Create an OIDC app in Okta